USDA-ARS-GBRU/tamipami/readme.md

 3. If no library is selected, enter the target sequence and the orientation (5prime is PAM-Target, 3prime is Target-PAM (like spCas9)).
 4. Select the maximum length to analyze.
 You can compare all smaller lengths once you have analyzed the data
 5. Hit 'Submit'.
 This will process your files.
 6. After you have hit 'Submit' you can explore your data interactively.
-The key interface is the Zscore slider bar.
+The key interface is the z-score slider bar.
 Moving that will set the cutoff value to separate kmers that cut from those that did not.
-This will update the histogram of sequence zscores, the table of reads  the degenerate sequences created and the sequence motif.
+This will update the histogram of sequence z-scores, the table of reads the degenerate sequences created and the sequence motif.
 7. Be sure to explore each length tab, to select the PAM/TAM site best supported by your data.
 8. Export the raw run data.